briantbutton/meshwriter/fonts/README.md

   ~ 'C' cubic curve
   ~ 'c' cubic curve

-Just below is an example from Comic (a knarly font) showing the letter 'j' in SVG and in MeshWriter.&nbsp;
+Just below is an example from Comic (a gnarly font) showing the letter 'j' in SVG and in MeshWriter.&nbsp;
 In MeshWriter, the commands are placed in arrays.&nbsp;
 The length of the array indicates the command type.&nbsp;
   ~ 2: M or L